pingcap/docs/troubleshoot-tidb-oom.md

 # Troubleshoot OOM Issues

-This document describes how to troubleshoot TiDB Out of Memory (OOM) problems, including phenomena, causes, solutions, and diagnostic information.
+This document describes how to troubleshoot TiDB Out of Memory (OOM), including phenomena, causes, solutions, and diagnostic information.

 ## Typical OOM phenomena